Sunday, June 14, 2026

 The Fix

 Before pushing a bishop forward, ensure a safe retreat.
 Create an escape square with a3 or a4 after ...a6 and ...b5, or keep the diagonal to c2 or d1 open.
-In the Ruy Lopez specifically, play d4 only when you can meet ...b5 with a move that keeps the bishop safe, such as delaying the central break until after c3.
+In the Ruy Lopez specifically, play d4 only after c3, so the b3 bishop has the c2 square to retreat to when Black plays ...c4.

 5. Premature Attack: The Ng5 Lunge at f7